hergemony/the-e-commerce-store/README.md

 ## THE E-COMMERCE STORE 🛍️ 🛒 📮 ##

 ## Description
 This project utilises Object-Relational Mapping (ORM) to create an E-Commerce Back End.
-The fundamental architecture of E-commerce platforms is important to full-stack web developers due to the prevalence of the internet retail sector.
+The fundamental architecture of E-commerce platforms is important to full-stack web developers due to the high prevalence of the internet retail sector.

 An internet retail company will need to use the latest technologies to create the back end of a e-commerce in order to compete with other e-commerce companies.
 Working with Express.js, API and Sequelize to interact with a MySQL database.